-Honolulu Community College has developed this center to showcase different cybersecurity related programs and resources available to students and faculty.
+Honolulu Community College has developed this Cybersecurity Center to showcase the different cybersecurity related programs and resources available to students and faculty.
 Honolulu Community College has been recognized as a National Center of Academic Excellence in Cyber Defense Two-Year (CAE2Y).
 This program, which is sponsored by the NSA and the DHS, recognizes collegiate institutions which have met their standards of excellence in Information Assurance education.

 Academic Credit Programs

 The core Information Assurance program at Honolulu CC is the Computing Security & Networking Technology (CSNT) Program.
 The CSNT program provides students with a wide background in Information and Communication Technology.
 Imbedded in this program is a Certificate of Achievement (CA) in Information Assurance (IA).
 The CA in IA is built on the knowledge unit requirements for a collegiate institution to be recognized as a CAE2Y.
-The program also features support for the following industry recognized certifications: A+, LINUX+, Security+, CCNA, and MCP.
+The program also features support for the following industry recognized certifications: A+, LINUX+, Security+, CCNA, Network +, MTA and CySat+.
 In addition, the CSNT program also offers a third year of study which articulates to the Bachelors of Applied Science in Information Security Assurance at the University of Hawaii at West Oahu.

 - For Fall Semester 2020, in order to protect the safety of our students, the majority of CSNT courses will be delivered in a Hybrid Mode